WiIIiam278/HuskClaims/docs/Config.md

   allow_nearby_claim_inspection: true
   # Whether to require confirmation when deleting claims that have children
   confirm_deleting_parent_claims: true
+  # Whether to send a message when a player enters a claim
+  send_entry_message: false
+  # Whether to send a message when a player exits a claim
+  send_exit_message: false
   # Whether to enable the /trapped command.
 Install HuskHomes to require a warmup before teleporting.
   trapped_command: true
   # Settings for automatically removing claims made by now-inactive users